AdobeDocs/analytics.es-ES/help/implement/js-implementation/c-variables/configuration-variables.md

 |---|---|---|---|
 | N.D. | N.D. | N.D. | "" |

 Esta variable se usa junto con las variables *`dynamicAccountSelection`* and *`dynamicAccountMatch`* variables.
-Las reglas de *`dynamicAccountList`* se aplican si *`dynamicAccountSelection`* se establece en 'true' y se aplican a la sección de la URL especificada en *`dynamicAccountMatch`*.
+The rules in  are applied if  is set to 'true,' and they apply to the section of the URL specified in .*`dynamicAccountList`**`dynamicAccountSelection`**`dynamicAccountMatch`*

-Si ninguna de las reglas de *`dynamicAccountList`* coincide con la dirección URL de la página, se utiliza el grupo de informes identificado en `s_account` .
-Las reglas enumeradas en esta variable se aplican con un orden de izquierda a derecha.
+If none of the rules in  matches the URL of the page, the report suite identified in  is used. *`dynamicAccountList`*`s_account` Las reglas enumeradas en esta variable se aplican con un orden de izquierda a derecha.
 Si la dirección URL de la página coincide con más de una regla, se usa la regla situada más a la izquierda para determinar el grupo de informes.
 Como resultado, las reglas más genéricas deben situarse a la derecha de la lista.

-En los ejemplos siguientes, la dirección URL de la página está `www.mycompany.com/path1/?prod_id=12345` y `dynamicAccountSelection` configurada en *true* y `s_account` en `mysuitecom.`
+In the following examples, the page URL is  and  is set to true and  is set to `www.mycompany.com/path1/?prod_id=12345``dynamicAccountSelection`**`s_account``mysuitecom.`

 | Valor de DynamicAccountList | Valor de DynamicAccountMatch | Grupo de informes que recibirá los datos |
 |---|---|---|